Johanna Kern

-Johanna Kern is a Canadian film producer, screenwriter, director, multiple award-winning author and entrepreneur, best known for her fantasy / family feature film "Shadowland: The Legend".
-Since her unusual spiritual experiences in mid 1990s, she became a Transformational Teacher, practicing and sharing the Master Teachings of HOPE, helping people to find their own power and progress in all areas of life.
+Johanna Kern is a Polish-Canadian film producer, screenwriter, director, multiple award-winning author, researcher and entrepreneur.
+She is best known for her fantasy / family feature film Shadowland: The Legend.
+She is also known for her interdisciplinary work on frequency-based models of perception, culminating in her 2025 book The Theory of All: The Physics and Mathematics of Frequencies.
+Since her unusual spiritual experiences in the mid-1990s, she has worked as a transformational teacher, sharing the Master Teachings of HOPE and helping individuals explore personal development and progress in various areas of life.

 Early life, education and beginning of artistic career

 Johanna Kern was born in Poland, where she studied Fine Arts at the Visual Arts College, Kielce.
 She then studied drama as an actor/apprentice in theatre, also in Kielce.
 She became a professional actress, and after moving to Toronto, Canada, continued acting on stage and screen.
 The first screen credit she earned in Canadian film was for a principal role of Mrs. Yarulewski in "Sam & Me" (as Johanna Kern-Wronikowski), a feature by Deepa Mehta.
 At the same time, Kern also ran "SMYK" theatre company in Toronto, focusing its repertoire on young audiences, and worked as a radio Host/Producer at "Breakfast Radio Zet", a show targeting Polish-Canadian audiences in the Toronto area.
 Later, she continued her education at Ryerson Polytechnic University, and graduated with an honors B.A. degree in Applied Arts/Film Studies.

 Kern was also the founder of "Kid Stage", an acting school for children, teenagers and young adults, operating in Mississauga, Ontario.
 She taught acting to over 100 children each semester, and produced stage musicals with a large cast of over 200 child actors and dancers, including "Kid Stage" students.

 In 2002, Kern decided to use one of her stage plays, "Frank, Big Baba and Forty Thieves" as the basis for her fantasy / family feature film.
 While "Frank, Big Baba and Forty Thieves" was a stage musical, filled with dancers playing "Robbers", the film version of the story (later titled "Shadowland: The Legend") was structured around fantasy creatures called "Shadows", played by dozens of highly skilled martial artists.